25prabhu10/notes/docs/Concepts/UML.md

 Model is a partial abstract representation of a real-world system

-- An inexpensive way to analyze, communicate, test, and document our understanding of the system
+- An inexpensive way to analyse, communicate, test, and document our understanding of the system

 Types of Models: